-CHARLI's electronic system will be very similiar to the one used on DARwIn IV but will be modified to account for the increased power required to operate CHARLI.
+CHARLI's electronic system will be very similiar to the one used on DARwIn-OP but will be modified to account for the increased power required to operate CHARLI.
 It provides power distribution, communication buses, computing platforms, and sensing schemes aimed at making sense of a salient environment.
 CHARLI's power is provided by three 18.8V (nominal), 2.2 Ah, lithium polymer batteries.
 Each battery provides power to a separate isolated area: upper body, left half of the lower body, and right half of the lower body.

-Computing tasks are performed on a Compulabs fit-PC2 computing system that runs the Intel Atom Z530 CPU with 1GB of onboard RAM and built-in WiFi.
+Computing tasks are performed on a Compulabs fit-PC2i computing system that runs the Intel Atom Z530 CPU with 1GB of onboard RAM and built-in WiFi.
 The PC runs off the main battery supply, and consumes 8W at full CPU usage.
-In addition, the computer connects to both a Philips SPC1300 camera and an Arduino microcontroller board.
+In addition, the computer connects to both a Logitech C905 camera and a Robotis CM-730 microcontroller board.

-The Arduino board, featuring the ATmega1280, acts as the communication relay between the Dynamixel motors and the fitPC.
+The CM-730 board, featuring the ARM CortexM3 processor, acts as the communication relay between the Dynamixel motors and the fitPC.
 The microcontroller also provides sensor acquisition and processing.
-Switches, a 6 degree of freedom Inertial Measurement Unit (IMU), and foot sensors will aid in correcting gait cycles in the face of perturbations.
+A 6 degree of freedom Inertial Measurement Unit (IMU) will aid in correcting gait cycles in the face of perturbations.
 A block diagram that outlines the computing relationship is shown in Fig. 2.